lmfit/lmfit-py/doc/fitting.rst

   function can also just return the log-likelihood, unless you wish to create a non-uniform prior.

-  If a negative float value is returned by the objective function this value is assumed to be the log-posterior probability.
+  If a float value is returned by the objective function then this value is assumed by default to be the log-posterior probability, i.e.

-  If a positive float value is returned then the value is assumed to be :math:`\chi^2`.
-The posterior probability is then calculated as :math:`-0.5 * \chi^2`.
+  `float_behavior is 'posterior'`.
+If your objective function returns :math:`\chi^2`, then you should use a value of `'chi2'` for `float_behavior`. `emcee` will then multiply your :math:`\chi^2` value by -0.5 to obtain the posterior probability.

   However, the default behaviour of many objective functions is to return a vector of (possibly weighted) residuals.
-Therefore, if your objective function, `fcn`, returns a vector, `res`, then the vector is assumed to contain the residuals.
-If `is_weighted is True` then your residuals are assumed to be correctly weighted by the standard deviation of the data points (`res = (data - model) / sigma`) and the log-likelihood (and log-posterior probability) is calculated as:
+Therefore, if your objective function returns a vector, `res`, then the vector is assumed to contain the residuals.
+If `is_weighted is True` then your residuals are assumed to be correctly weighted by the standard deviation of the data points (`res = (data - model) / sigma`) and the log-likelihood (and log-posterior probability) is calculated as: `-0.5 * np.sum(res **2)`.
-  `-0.5 * np.sum(res **2)`.
-This ignores the second summand in the square
+  This ignores the second summand in the square brackets.
-  brackets.
 Consequently, in order to calculate a fully correct log-posterior probability value your objective function should return a single value.
 If `is_weighted is False` then the data uncertainty, :math:`s_n`, will be treated as a nuisance parameter and will be marginalised out.
-This is achieved by employing a strictly positive uncertainty (homoscedasticity) for each data point, :math:`s_n=exp(\_\_lnsigma)`.
-  `__lnsigma` will be present in `MinimizerResult.params`, as well as `Minimizer.chain`, `nvarys` will also be increased by one.
+This is achieved by employing a strictly positive uncertainty (homoscedasticity) for each data point, :math:`s_n=exp(\_\_lnsigma)`. `__lnsigma` will be present in `MinimizerResult.params`, as well as `Minimizer.chain`, `nvarys` will also be increased by one.

   ..
 [1] http://dan.iel.fm/emcee/current/user/line/